mmichlin66/mimcss/README.md

 The `classStyle` property (in our example, of the `LibStyles` object) contains class rules defined in that scope.
 Note, again, that these are not strings, but strongly types objects.

 ### Types of Rules
 So far we have been playing with mostly class and ID styling rules.
-CSS has many different types of rules in addition to classes and IDs: tag-based, selector-based, custom properties, animations (@keyframes), @media, @support, etc.
+CSS has many different types of rules in addition to classes and IDs: tag-based, selector-based, custom properties, animations (@keyframes), @media, @supports, etc.

 Mimcss supports these types with a syntax similar to that of classes.
 There are two distinct kinds of rules that Mimcss recognizes: those that produce names and those that don't.
 Rules that produce names are: classes, IDs, animations and custom properties.
 The names that these rules produce are accessed as properties under the `classNames`, `idNames`, `animationNames` and `varNames` objects respectively.
 In order to properly produce a name, the rules should be used as an assignment to a class member: